minorg/minorgordon.net/projects/snomed-ct.md

 ###### Step 3: starting from a leaf concept, recursively and lazily transform concepts to Python rdflib Graphs: one graph for SKOS instances, one for SHACL shapes.

-High-level interfaces  use the indices from the previous step to navigate the SNOMED CT polyhierarchy.
+The main transformation logic works concept-by-concept, using high-level interfaces over the indices built in the previous step to navigate the SNOMED CT polyhierarchy.
 For example, the children of a concept can be obtained from an index of SNOMED CT relationships in `(object, predicate, subject)` order in the abridged snippet below:

 ```py
 class LogicalConcept: